 For example, buying a for-WordPress hosting plan from a company like Bluehost is as straightforward as it can be.
-All you need to do is sign up for a hosting account and pay the invoice (starts from $2.95/month).
+All you need to do is sign up for a hosting account and pay the invoice (which starts from $2.75/month).

 As part of the offer, you get a domain name for free, and Bluehost will also take care of installing everything – and then hand you over an operational WordPress website.
 All you’ll need to do is configure it by picking a WordPress theme and making your site look like you want it.

-If you decide to use another platform, like Squarespace or Wix instead of WordPress, you’ll also follow a similar signup-based process.
+If you decide to use website builders, like Squarespace or Wix instead of WordPress, you’ll also follow a similar signup-based process.
 At the end of it, you’ll get a working blank website that you can further customize as well.
 This route can be a bit more costly, though: